johanneskropf/node-red-contrib-vad/README.md

 to install it directly from the repository (requires **git** to be installed).

 ## Configuration
-In the nodes configuration you have to choose the sample rate of the audio to perform the vad on ([16000 Hz is recommemded](https://github.com/snirpo/node-vad#node-vad))and choose the level/aggressiveness of the vad ([more about this can be found here](https://github.com/snirpo/node-vad#available-vad-modes)).
+In the nodes configuration you have to choose the sample rate of the audio to perform the voice activity detection on ([16000 Hz is recommemded](https://github.com/snirpo/node-vad#node-vad)) and choose the level/aggressiveness of the voice activity detection ([more about this can be found here](https://github.com/snirpo/node-vad#available-vad-modes)).
-You can also configure in which message property the audio will arrive and to which message property to write the result of the vad.
+You can also configure in which message property the audio will arrive and to which message property to write the result of the voice activity detection.

 ## Usage
 Send pcm audio buffers in the confingured input property of the message to the node.
 The node will than return the message with the result of the voice activity detection attached as a string in the configured output property of the message.
 This will either be *silence* when no voice was detected or *voice* if a voice was detected.